RezoAA/Yandex.Practicum/README.md

 ## Part 1 Intro to Data_Science
 This section focuses on data preprocessing.
 In addition, the following issues were considered: Working with passes.
 Determination of abnormal values.
 Data type conversion.
 The main methods of searching for duplicates.
 Working with imperfect real data sets.

+### Project 1: research_borrowers
+*Project Description
+The customer is the credit department of the bank.
+It is necessary to understand whether the marital status and the number of children of the client affect the fact of repayment of the loan on time.
+Input data from the bank — statistics on the solvency of customers.*